PingjunHong/multimodal_nlp/README.md

+# Exploring Explainability in Multimodal Emotion Prediction: A Comparative Study on the ARTEMIS Dataset
-# Multimodality Project - Erweiterungsmodul Computerlinguistik Sommersemester 2024
+## Multimodality Project - Erweiterungsmodul Computerlinguistik Sommersemester 2024

 ### Overview
 This repository contains the code and related files for our Multimodality Project